learning-zone/angular-basics/README.md

 #### Q. What is an observable?
 An Observable is a unique Object similar to a Promise that can help manage async code.
 Observables are not part of the JavaScript language so we need to rely on a popular Observable library called RxJS.
 The observables are created using new keyword.
-Let see the simple example of observable,
 ```typescript
 import { Observable } from 'rxjs';